 Cases of academic dishonesty are reported to the Academic Office.
-The academic dean addresses these cases in consultation with the student’s advisor, the head of the department in which the infraction occurred, and an additional dean, who will determine whether a Discipline Committee will convene.
+The dean of academic program and equity addresses these cases in consultation with the student’s advisor, the head of the department in which the infraction occurred, and an additional dean, who will determine whether a Discipline Committee will convene.
 If a student has a record of social infractions from the Discipline Committee, that record may be considered in constructing a response to an academic infraction.
 Any discipline associated with an academic infraction will be considered in cases of future infractions.

-Cases involving all other violations of the school’s major rules will be considered by the dean of students, dean of faculty, and academic dean who will determine whether a Dean’s Warning will be issued, or a Discipline Committee will convene.
+Cases involving all other violations of the school’s major rules will be considered by the dean of students, dean of faculty, and dean of academic program and equity who will determine whether a Dean’s Warning or a Discipline Committee will convene.
 In situations regarding violations of boarding rules, the director of residential life and the dean of students will decide whether a Boarding Review will be issued or a Discipline Committee will convene.
 Under certain circumstances a case may be handled administratively.

-The Dean’s may decide that the violation merits a the issuing of a Dean’s Warning.
+The Deans may decide that the violation merits the issuing of a Dean’s Warning.
 This is a formal letter placed in the students file to note the severity of the violation and warnings against future violations of this kind.
-A Dean’s Warning stays in the students file for the duration of their CA career, and will a be part of future disciplinary discussions.
+A Dean’s Warning stays in the student’s file for the duration of their CA career, and will be part of future disciplinary discussions.

-The discipline committee is a student-faculty committee that hears cases concerning students suspected of violating, or found in violation of, the school’s major rules.
-The committee’s role is to listen to the evidence, ask questions concerning the evidence, deliberate, and make recommendations to the head of school.
+The discipline committee is a student-faculty committee that hears cases concerning students suspected of violating, or found in violation of any of the school’s major rules.
+The committee’s role is to listen to information about the suspected violation, ask questions, deliberate, and make recommendations to the head of school.
 The Discipline Committee is comprised of two faculty members and three students who rotate from an elected group of ten students.
-Additionally, there are two faculty members and three house faculty members who rotate on the committee from September to June.
+Additionally, there are two faculty members and three house faculty members who rotate on the committee each year.
 A dean serves as the non-voting convener of each committee meeting and approves the recommendation before sharing it with the head of school.
 The convener reviews disciplinary procedures with the committee at the beginning of each committee hearing.

-When a Discipline Committee meeting is scheduled, the student involved may be restricted from participating in campus life outside of academic commitments, until the meeting is held.
+When a Discipline Committee meeting is scheduled, the student involved may be restricted from participating in campus life outside of academic commitments until the meeting is held.
 The head of school receives recommendations for consequences from the Discipline Committee, whose deliberations are confidential.
 Violations and consequences are announced to the school when appropriate.
-Discipline Committee procedures and potential consequences are described in the Appendix.
+Discipline Committee procedures and potential consequences are described in Appendix E.